Sexual Harassment Laws: Everything You Need to Know

 Sexual harassment victims are entitled to compensation by their harassers.
 These compensation efforts are designed to make a person feel "whole" again.
 In essence, these efforts are made to restore the victim to the condition that he or she was in before the sexual harassment incident.
 In these cases, several different forms of compensation can be provided.
 These include:

-If you need help with sexual harassment laws, you can post your legal need on UpCounsel's marketplace.
+If you need help with sexual harassment laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.